anyaepie/typo-cut/README.md

 # Typocut: Generative Typography Tool

-## About

 Typocut is an interactive tool that mixes collages, typography and randomness.
-Born from a passion for collage and creative coding, it creates typographic designs with noise, randomized image masking and configurable gradients.
+Born from a passion for collage and creative coding, it produces typographic designs with noise, randomized image masking and configurable gradients.

-Created as a capstone project for [Werkstatt Creative Coding course](https://werkstatt.school/creative-coding), Typocut explores how analogue could be emulated by digital and then converted back to analogue.

 Try it at [typocut.online](https://typocut.online)
 (if this one doesn't work, try the direct one at [https://anyaepie.github.io/typo-cut/](https://anyaepie.github.io/typo-cut/))

 ![Interface](og-image.png)

+Created as a capstone project for [Werkstatt Creative Coding course](https://werkstatt.school/creative-coding), Typocut explores how analogue could be emulated by digital and then converted back to analogue.

 Each letter is a canvas, randomly cropped from configurable gradients or uploaded images, with adjustable noise and style parameters.
 Letters are built using strict 3x3 grid with primitives (rectange, triangle, cut-out rectangles, half-circles) that are flipped and rotated as needed - all with noise applied, combining pixel and parametric fonts.